 After an 82-year-old man from New York City fell and hit his head in Bermuda in 2011, a nurse on a Royal Caribbean ship told him to rest.
 The man’s family filed a suit because they allege that the nurse did not suggest a diagnostic scan and that it took hours for the man to be examined by a doctor, when his condition worsened.
 By the time a doctor saw the man, he had internal bleeding in his skull and could not be saved.

-Over a century of court decisions have protected cruise ships when suits like this one occurred, because courts ruled that the medical care provided on a ship differs from what is available on land.
-This means that passengers should not expect the same standard of care while on a ship.
+Over a century of court decisions have protected cruise ships when similar suits occurred, because courts ruled that the medical care provided on a ship differs from what is available on land.
+In other words, passengers should not expect the same standard of care while on a ship.
 Additionally, the medical staff on many ships were not cruise line employees but private contractors.

 The court in Florida ruled that the exemption for cruise ships was outdated.
 In Royal Caribbean’s case, the medical staff wore the same uniforms as the other employees and were advertised as ship employees.
 The ship’s medical center was also praised when described in promotional material.
 If this decision is upheld, those alleging medical malpractice aboard cruise ships could have their cases heard by Florida courts.